plabayo/rama/rama-rt-macros/README.md

 Macros for the runtime definitions and implementation in function of Rama.

+This crate and its macros are not created to be used on itself.
+Please make use of these macros by using `rama::rt::*` as part of your _rama_ usage.
+E.g. `rama::rt::main` and `rama::rt::test`.

 > rama is early work in progress, use at your own risk.
 >
 > Not everything that exists is documented and not everything that is documented is implemented.